 What exercises will help with a diastasis?

-MUTU System exercises will :-) In a 2018 survey of 906 MUTU customers, 94% of women reported an improvement in signs and symptoms of diastasis recti.
+MUTU System exercises will.
+In a 2018 survey of 906 MUTU customers, 94% of women reported an improvement in signs and symptoms of diastasis recti.
+MUTU System is the original and proven diastasis recti exercise program.

 Start here – First, you want to FIND and connect with your deep core muscles.
 Here’s how: Without raising or tensing your chest or shoulders, GENTLY draw your belly button inwards as you slowly exhale.
 That’s the right muscle!
 You’re not ‘sucking in’ or making any forceful or exaggerated movement.
 Your pelvis shouldn’t tuck under as you do this – in fact nothing should be happening in your shoulders, chest or pelvis!
 It is just a subtle drawing in at the lower abs.